Lay salmon filet on cutting board

 Once all of the fish is separated from the skin, separate them into groups of 4 or 5 of the same thickness since you will want each skewer to have similar thicknesses of salmon.

 This way all of the fish pieces on the same skewer will get done at the same time.

 Place 4-5 pieces of salmon onto each skewer.
 I opted to use two skewers in each one so that I could flip them over easily if I wanted to.
 This is completely optional but I do recommend it.

-Once they are skewered, place them on a Bradley rack or cookie sheet to make it easy to carry them out to the smoker.
+Once they are skewered, place them on a pan with a rack to make it easy to carry them out to the smoker.